Richard Fung: Race, homosexuality, and family

 Growing up in Trinidad, Fung attended a Catholic-based school which solidified his views about race and class and its effects in any given society.
 He moved for secondary school and Canada for university.
-In Canada Fung met his future partner, Tim McGaskell, at a Marxist study group.
+In Canada, Fung met his future partner, Tim McCaskell, at a Marxist study group.
 The family expectation that Fung would be an architect did not become reality.
 He attempted to study industrial design but instead entered the photoelectric arts department at the Ontario College of Art.

 In many of Fung's works relating to his family, such as Sea in the Blood (2000), he explores how lesbians and gay men experience being exiled by kinship.
 The coming-out process provokes fraught relationships between members of LGBT and their families and the AIDS pandemic contributes to an environment of exclusion and disappointment.
 Fung's works focus widely on queers of colour, drawing predominantly from personal experiences as an Asian homosexual.
 In My Mother's Place (1990), Fung addresses his relationship with his mother and is made up of disclosures of what to reveal and what to hint at, eliminating details while refraining from committing to lies; being both "inside and outside" the frame of kinship.
 The queer figure of inside/outside evokes "the structures of alienation, splitting, and identification which together produce a self and an other, subject and an object, an unconscious and a conscious, an interiority and an exteriority ... but the figure inside/outside, which encapsulates the structure of language, repression, and subjectivity, also designates the structure of exclusion, oppression, and repudiation".
 Queer theorist José Esteban Muñoz writes about In My Mother's Place in his book Disidentifications: Queers of Color and the Performance of Politics.
 According to Muñoz, Fung's performances can be understood as "autoethnography" due to their employment of tactics like "postcolonial mimicry" and "hybridity".
 In Fung's Sea in the Blood, he documents his painful negotiation between having to choose between his blood family and his chosen family (relationship with his partner Tim).